Texas Vet News - Hosted by Don Kyser and Dr. Bob Judd

 Treatment usually consists of rest, decreased but balanced nutrition, non-steroidal anti-inflammatories (NSAIDs) and antibiotics if infection is involved.

 Botulism can affect all warm blooded animals, but horses are particularly sensitive.
-Type B botulism is the most common and is related to decaying vegetable matter in forage.
+Type B botulism is the most common.

 If frozen semen is used, it is important to know the quality of the semen after it is thawed, as some semen does not freeze well and this semen is not a good choice if you have a mare that is a difficult breeder.

 If you plan to breed your mare, it is important to determine that she is a good candidate for breeding.
 This requires a breeding soundness exam by your veterinarian.
 Your vet will do a complete physical exam to check for any overall health problems that your mare has that could affect a successful breeding.

 If you have a stallion you want to stand at stud, you certainly want to make sure he is fertile.
 The exam will be done after the stallion has had 1 week of sexual rest and will begin by your veterinarian doing a complete physical exam that will focus not only on reproductive areas but also other areas such as lameness.